Matthew Ong is a public health professional trained in epidemiology, health policy, and strategic communications.

 • U.S. Congress Subcommittee on Oversight and Investigations of the House Committee on Energy & Commerce

-His work has been recognized by the following journalism and professional organizations:
+His articles have been recognized by the following journalism and professional organizations:

 • National Press Club (NPC)